 Shh!
 Don’t tell anyone!
 A clafoutis sounds fancy and French, but it is really just a pancake baked in the oven!
-Of course, it looks fabulous, as does our Fig clafoutis, with fresh figs in late summer.
-Warm from the oven and sprinkled with honey, it is a quick and easy dessert (that even doubles for breakfast.)
-Traditionally clafoutis is made with cherries, but we love to use other seasonal fruits as well, like peaches, nectarines or plums.
+Of course, it looks fabulous, as does our Fig Clafoutis, with fresh figs in late summer.
+Warm from the oven and sprinkled with honey, it is a quick and easy dessert.
+It can even double for breakfast or brunch.
+Traditionally clafoutis is made with cherries, but we love to use other seasonal fruits like figs, peaches, nectarines, or plums.

-Also not traditional: the Hipcooks Fig clafoutis replaces the traditional flour with almond flour for a gluten-free version.
-Also, the nuts compliment the flavors of the stone fruit so much more nicely, don’t you agree?
-We do the typical Hipcooks thing and cut the sugar right in half (or all the way out), since our figs are sweet.
+Also not traditional: the Hipcooks Fig Clafoutis replaces the traditional flour with almond flour for a gluten-free version.
+Furthermore, the nuts compliment the flavors of the stone fruit so much more nicely — don’t you agree?
+We do the typical Hipcooks thing and cut the sugar right in half (or all the way out) since our figs are sweet.
 Besides, then we get the excuse to drizzle with honey and cinnamon when we’re done — a beautiful and heavenly olfactory experience.

-This recipe really is super-quick — we just pour batter over sliced figs and bake.
+This recipe really is super-quick: just pour batter over sliced figs and bake.
 But if you’re looking for a fig recipe that’s even faster, try our Baked figs with cinnamon and mascarpone.

 2 tablespoons butter, melted

 14-16 ounces figs, halved if small, quartered if large

 a sprinkling (no more than a quarter cup) of brown sugar